 - Educate yourself and employees on safe online tactics.
 Hiring a cyber-security firm will also help.
 Their expertise will help to inform you and your employees about the best practices and teach you to be safe online.

 Cyber-security is a major issue.
-The internet is home billions of users; some looking to benefit from your content and services, while others looking to capitalize off of your naivety.
+The internet is home billions of users; some looking to benefit from your content and services, while others looking to capitalize on your naivety.

 Stay safe online.
 Your business depends on it.